PaulMatencio/flutter_to_do/README.md

 ##  Task_T07   -  Improve ToDoEntryItemLoading

 - The $${\color{greem}CircularProgessIndicator}$$ looks ugly, so replace it with a better  loading state.
 - ideas: Shimmer Loading ??

+##  Task_To8  Add a reload to ToDoEntryItemError

+- If we have a loading error for one item, we want to reload it after clicking on this item
+- Adjust the text to show this function to the user